 Sourdough discard quick breads

 If you’ve been following the blog for a while, you’re probably already familiar with my obsession with sourdough quick breads.
-I love having recipes like my Sourdough Discard Biscuits, and my Cream Cheese Biscuits from my book Sourdough Every Day, in my back pocket for times when I want to serve fresh baked goods but don't have time to prepare a Sourdough Loaf.
-These Sourdough Scones fit right into the category and are perfect for when I want a more cakey and tender breakfast treat.
+I love having recipes like my Sourdough Discard Biscuits, and my Cream Cheese Biscuits from my book Sourdough Every Day, in my back pocket for times when I'm short on time and want to serve fresh baked goods but don't have time to prepare a Homemade Sourdough Bread.

 What you need